 The next day’s efforts become a bit more fruitful because I decide to carry my phone with me everywhere I go, including the bathroom.
 Success!
 A human voice informs me that my insurance benefits must be reviewed before I can schedule an appointment.
 Thankfully, I have good insurance, so I hear back within a few hours, right before my next trip to the bathroom.
-The first available appointment is four weeks away at 8 a.m. on a Saturday morning.
+The first available appointment is four weeks away at 8 a.m. on a Saturday.
 Of course, I need to arrive 15 minutes early to complete an entire ream of paperwork.

 The Doctor’s Office